cpliakas/git-wrapper/README.md

 // Optionally specify a private key other than one of the defaults.
 $wrapper->setPrivateKey('/path/to/private/key');

-// Specify the working copy.
+// Get a working copy object, clone a repo into `./path/to/working/copy`.
 $git = $wrapper->workingCopy('./path/to/working/copy');

-// Clone a repo into `./path/to/working/copy`.
 $git->clone('git://github.com/cpliakas/git-wrapper.git');

 // Create a file in the working copy.